Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 6. Nature heals.
 It’s medicine.
 Period.

 8. Abundance isn’t chased.
-It’s received.
-Allowed.
-Welcomed.
+It’s allowed.

 11. Circumstances matter less than state of being.
 It’s not what’s happening, but the story we tell about it, that makes all the difference.